w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 Typically, an XCM takes the following path through the XCVM:

 1. Instructions within an XCM are read one-by-one by the XCVM.
-An XCM may old one or more instructions.
+An XCM may contain one or more instructions.
 2. The instruction is executed.
 This means that the current values of the _XCVM registers_, the _instruction type_, and the _instruction operands_ are all used to execute some operation, which